bdewhirst/specialSnowflake/README.md

 - it caches intelligently (and doesn't charge compute for re-running a cached query).

+- "Snowflake to MySQL" is a pattern to consider:  https://www.basedash.com/blog/snowflake-to-mysql-a-guide

 ### misc notes WRT first tutorial
 - screenshots are slightly out of date (as noted)
 - although demo/tutorial says to use sysadmin, I have been using accountadmin; this is likely permissions related (but may also reflect changing security recommendations for Snowflake.)